Teradata/developer-resources/docs/fabric/get-started/load-data.md

 ![ImgTopCell](./top-cell.svg)

 :::note
-If you do want to change the name of the lakehouse, take special note of the cell at the very top of the notebook.
+If you change the name of the lakehouse, take special note of the cell at the very top of the notebook.
 Changing “AIUnlimited_Demo” here to your chosen name will allow you to easily run all of the cells in the notebook.
 :::